 49/49 - 2s - loss: 0.3597 - accuracy: 0.8541 loss: 0.360 accuracy: 0.854

 This fairly naive approach achieves an accuracy of about 87%.
 With more advanced approaches, the model should get closer to 95%.

-For a more general way to work with string inputs and for a more detailed analysis of the progress of accuracy and loss during training, take a look here.
+- For a more general way to work with string inputs and for a more detailed analysis of the progress of accuracy and loss during training, see the Text classification with preprocessed text tutorial.

 - Try out more text-related tutorials using trained models from TFHub.